kcdstoragews/lab/README.md

     kubectl describe sc storage-class-nas

 The output shows you all details.
 Remember, we haven't specified a *reclaimPolicy*.
-Therefore the default vaule of *delete* could be observed in the output.
+Therefore the default vaule of *Delete* could be observed in the output.
 Again, we will find out what the difference is, a little bit later.

 ### 2. PVCs & PVs